screaminglineage/HashMap/README.md

 # HashMap

-A Hashmap implemented in C using macros to mimic a generic data structure.
+A Hashmap with open-addressing and quadratic probing implemented in C using macros to mimic a generic data structure.
 Simply include hashmap.h and use the functions.

 ```cpp
 hashmap_entry(HashMap *, KeyType, ValueType **);